 Are you helping / aiding enemies of NATO with this guide?

 Of course not.
 The drone countermeasures in the guide have been publicly available for years, in various news sources and blogs.
 They are not very sophisticated and most of them you could figure out yourself.
 They won’t be of much help in an actual battle scenario.
 Note that 87 nations in the world have drones, so countermeasures apply to all sides.
 Please be aware that all of the countermeasures are about misleading the drone’s sensors and I am against any violence against people or property.

-It is not Arabic but Pashto, a language spoken in Pakistan and Afghanistan.
+It is Pashto, a language spoken in Pakistan and Afghanistan.
 Not coincidentally the area where most drones are deployed worldwide, and many civilians lose their life because of them.
 Making the DSG bilingual is a statement that we should remember to address not just an English speaking audience when we talk about peaceful activism.
 A goal for me would be to use the posters in the Pashto speaking area for educational and peaceful activist purposes, together with a local, non-political organisation.